ekbender/gis_professional_portfolio/README.md

 [Write-up](gentrification-eda-mke/final_paper.pdf) and [SQL queries](gentrification-eda-mke/final_queries.sql)

 ### Wild Rice Detection using Synthetic Aperture Radar (SAR) Imagery in Northwestern Minnesota
 This project allowed me to challenge myself, using data I was unfamiliar with and software I had no prior experience with.
-By the end of it, I can say that I have experience with Google Earth Engine, and the complex pre-processing of Synthetic Aperture Radar imagery.
+By the end of it, I can say that I now have experience with Google Earth Engine, and the complex pre-processing of Synthetic Aperture Radar imagery, as well as interpretation.
+It took a lot of research up front to understand how I could attempt to do this, but I felt that being in school allowed for a lot of freedom to try and maybe even fail at something.

 [Research paper](sar-wild-rice-detection/AdvRS_ResearchPaper.pdf)

+### Spring 2025 GIS Career Fair
+As a GIS Student Organization officer, I had the privilege of organizing and running the annual career fair at the University of Minnesota.
+This required less technical skills and more soft skills like leadership, adaptability, time management, teamwork and communication.
+There is a lot of planning and attention to detail that goes into a campus career fair.
+To pull it off, we needed a lot of people collaborating towards the same end result.
+Each person has a smaller part to play to get to the career fair and make it a really successful event where students are able to benefit, as well as local employers.